rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 When a room is created, the room creator may choose to enable end-to-end encryption for the room -- with 2-person, 1-1 chat rooms, this is on by default.
 In a private group chat, end-to-end encryption makes sense, whereas in large public community rooms, it is largely unnecessary.
 Encryption in the Matrix system is implemented using [olm and megolm](https://gitlab.matrix.org/matrix-org/olm), which are based on the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) developed for the [Signal messenger](https://signal.org/).

 {{< highlight "info" "Control node">}}
-In [standalone IdP mode](#standalone-idp-mode), a [control node](/rollyourown/projects/control_node/) with a graphical desktop UI is necessary for this project, since synapse administration endpoints and the synapse-admin web-based administration interface are **not** reachable via the public internet.
-Users of the matrix homeserver can only be managed via web-browser from the control node.
+A [control node](/rollyourown/projects/control_node/) with a graphical desktop UI is necessary for this project, since synapse administration endpoints and the synapse-admin web-based administration interface are **not** reachable via the public internet.

+In [standalone IdP mode](#standalone-idp-mode), matrix homeserver users are managed via the synapse-admin application.

 In [gitea IdP mode](#gitea-idp-mode), matrix homeserver users are managed on a previously-deployed [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea).
-As the administrative user can log in to the Gitea server via the internet and manages matrix user accounts on the Gitea server, a [control node](/rollyourown/projects/control_node/) with a graphical desktop UI is not necessary in this case.

 {{< /highlight >}}

 ## Repository links